bsubbaraman/ABSR/posts/gab_post_wk15.md

 4. Can design inquiry methods be extended through ethnography?

 ## thoughts on the general pace and format of the project
 Thoughts evolve much faster than things and this project, as a design inquiry, is also about the process of making and fine-tuning the interaction.
-So perhaps something interesting would be to create detailed "making log" entries, weaving in things we learnt each week both on the design and theoretical (or historical) side.
-Basically elevating the weekly posts to legit auto-ethnographic investigations.
+So perhaps it could be interesting to create detailed "making log" entries, weaving in things we learn each week both on the design and theoretical (or historical) sides.
+Basically elevating the weekly posts to legit auto-ethnographic investigations (perhaps they already are but being more intentional about it?).